girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Regularization in Regression/README.md

 **What is Regularization ?**

-In mathematics, statistics, finance, computer science, particularly in machine learning and inverse problems, regularization is the process of adding information in order to solve an ill-posed problem or to prevent overfitting.
+In general when we talk about regularization in mathematics, statistics, finance, computer science,specially in machine learning, regularization is the process of adding information in order to solve an ill-posed problem or to prevent overfitting.In simple terms we can say that regularization is a technique through which overfitting of data can be reduced to a great extent.

 ## **Purpose**

 **Why do we need Regularization ?**

-Regularization is used in machine learning models to cope with the problem of overfitting i.e. when the difference between training error and the test error is too high.
+In machine Learning & data science, when we are working with data there might be overfitting of data which could hamper the performance of the project.So, Regularization is used in machine learning projects to prevent  the problem of overfitting of data i.e. when the difference between training error and the test error is too high.

 ## **Explanation**